jmssnr/shuffle-and-cut/README.md

 The backend then runs on [http://127.0.0.1:8000](http://127.0.0.1:8000)

-To run the frontend with install the necessary dependencies with `npm install` then run the frontend locally in development mode with `npm run dev`.
+To run the frontend, install the necessary dependencies with `npm install` then run the frontend locally in development mode with `npm run dev`.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the frontend of **shuffl**.